agabor/docs/_includes/ios/in-app-purchases.md

 }
 ```
 </div>
 Note that this does not make the purchase, but simply registers a block to be run if a purchase is made later.
-The call to `downloadAssetForTransaction:completion:` passes the receipt of the purchase to the Parse Cloud, which then verifies with Apple that the purchase was made.
+The call to `downloadAssetForTransaction:completion:` passes the receipt of the purchase to the MSG Cloud, which then verifies with Apple that the purchase was made.
 Once the receipt is verified, the purchased file is downloaded.

 To make the purchase:
 <div class="language-toggle" markdown="1">